KoelnAPI/data/data/environment/weather-eddk/README.md

 The data collection has been started in October 2013 and dates back until some day in June 2012.

-CSV files in this fodler contain the following columns:
+CSV files in this folder contain the following columns:

 * timestamp: Unix timestamp for the hour interval
 * hum_count: Number of humidity measures within the interval